-A continuation of SPN 421 Advanced Grammar I, but 421 is not a prerequisite for this course.
+A continuation of SPN 421, but 421 is not a prerequisite for this course.
 Topics will include object pronouns and the dative of interest construction; other uses of pronouns; the passive voice and substitute constructions; impersonal constructions; relative clauses; adverbs and adverbial clauses; and prepositions, with particular attention to por and para.
 The course will include readings, compositions, and Internet research projects and class presentations.
-Prerequisite: SPN 322 and an additional 4 semester hours of 300-level Spanish courses or permission of instructor.
+Prerequisite: SPN 322 and an additional four semester hours of 300-level Spanish courses or permission of instructor.
 Recommended, but not required: SPN 421.
-Offered every other year.
+Not always offered yearly; check with the department.